Fera13/Pig_repo/README.md

 How to regenerate the UML
 ---------------------------
 In order to regenerate the UML part you need to be in the virtual enviroment.
 When you have activated the enviroment with ". .venv/Scripts/activate" inside the bash commandline in the correct directory you need to install graphviz and let it use path unless you already have it installed.
-After you have installed graphviz you should enter first "dot -Tpng classes.dot -o doc/pyreverse/classes.png" and then "dot -Tpng packages.dot -o doc/pyreverse/packages.png".
+After you have installed graphviz you should enter first "pyreverse Pig/*.py" and then "dot -Tpng classes.dot -o doc/pyreverse/classes.png" and then "dot -Tpng packages.dot -o doc/pyreverse/packages.png".
 Now you should have the class diagram and the package diagram inside of the Pig_repo\doc\pyreverse folder.
-If you want to remove the diagrams use
+If you want to remove the diagrams use "rm -f classes.dot packages.dot"

 How to regenerate the documentation